Preventive Services

 • Preeclampsia prevention and screening for pregnant women with high blood pressure

-• Rh incompatibility screening for all pregnant women and follow-up testing for women at higher risk
+• Rh incompatibility screening follow-up testing for women at higher risk

 • Syphilis screening